Matthew Matthew

 When Is Planning Permission Required?

 For most standard homes, rooftop solar falls under permitted development rights.
-However, there are situations where those automatic rights don’t apply, or where additional consent is needed.
+However, there are situations where those automatic rights do not apply, or where additional consent is needed.

 Planning permission is more likely to be required if:

-• The property is a listed building, where any alteration affecting its character requires formal consent
+• Your property is a listed building, where any alteration affecting its character requires formal consent

-• The home is located within a conservation area, particularly if panels are proposed on a street-facing roof slope
+• Your home sits in a conservation area, particularly if panels are proposed on a street-facing roof slope

 • The installation would exceed permitted limits, such as protruding more than 200mm from the roof surface or rising above the highest part of the roof (excluding chimneys)

-• The property is subject to specific local planning restrictions or Article 4 Directions
+• Specific local planning restrictions or Article 4 Directions apply to your address

 In conservation areas, panels are often permitted on rear roof slopes that are not visible from public roads, but front-facing installations may require approval depending on visibility and design.

 The key distinction is this: planning rules focus on visual and heritage impact, not energy performance.
-If your property has heritage status or sits in a protected area, it doesn’t automatically mean solar is prohibited; it simply means the design may need to be reviewed more carefully.
+If your property has heritage status or sits in a protected area, it does not automatically mean solar is prohibited; it simply means the design may need to be reviewed more carefully.
+You can confirm whether your home is affected on the official government planning portal.

-If you’re unsure whether your home falls into one of these categories, a quick check with your local planning authority or an experienced installer can clarify this early in the process.
+If you are unsure whether your home falls into one of these categories, a quick check with your local planning authority or an experienced installer can clarify this early in the process.

 What About Ground-Mounted Solar Panels?

-Ground-mounted solar panels are treated differently from rooftop systems because they affect land use and visibility.
-They’re less common on typical suburban properties, but they can make sense where roof space is limited, heavily shaded, or structurally unsuitable.
+Ground-mounted solar panels follow different rules from rooftop systems because they affect land use and visibility.
+They are less common on typical suburban properties, but they can make sense where roof space is limited, heavily shaded, or structurally unsuitable.

 Under permitted development rules, a single ground-mounted array can usually be installed without planning permission if it: